crodriguez1a/code-heads/assignments/chat-app/Login.md

     - An input field with a label called "password" (extra credit if the password is masked)

-    - A submit button (extra credit if your button is blue, or has an icon from [FontAwesome.io](http://fontawesome.io/))
+    - A button with a label called "Login" (extra credit if your button is blue, or has a unique icon from [FontAwesome.io](http://fontawesome.io/))

 Your finished product should look something like this:

 <img src="login.gif" />

+Good luck!

 ## Have Questions?